m3dwards/longmynd.org/content/sites/black-knoll.md

   latlong: 52.496241, -2.8932007
 sensitivities:
   - sensitivity: >-
       This is a LMSC members only site.
-This site is used by our registered schools for
+This site is used by a registered school for

       training.
   - sensitivity: >